Net Metering Pakistan

 What Is Net Metering?

-People are investing millions of rupees in solar panel systems to minimize their reliance on grid electricity and lower their electricity bills.
+People are investing millions of rupees in solar panel systems to minimise their reliance on grid electricity and lower their electricity bills.
 Net Metering policy is one of the primary reasons behind these investments.
 The government introduced a net metering mechanism that encourages solar energy consumers.
 The net metering concept is one of the government-promoting methods introduced by NEPRA in 2015.
 Through net metering regulations, Nepra allows electricity Distribution Companies (DISCOs) to buy excess electricity units from consumers and subtract them from units consumed from the grid.

 Net Metering Process In Pakistan